Iegor-Funtusov/nix-5-online-proj/README.md

 # unit_1_compile
-This homework project will have 3 variants of compilation:
+This homework project includes 3 variants of compilation and execution:
-- bat file;
+ - using console(cmd);
-- ant;
+ - using ant;
-- maven;
+ - using maven;

+To compile and execute, navigate to "%wayofcompilation%-compile" folder and execute the inner bat file.